April 2

 Better Build Quality

-Overall, chamber sealers are sturdier than edge sealers.
+Overall, chamber sealers are more durable than edge sealers.

-And, since chamber sealers have traditionally been made for the commercial market, they tend to be designed for heavy use and continuous operation.
+And chamber sealers have traditionally been made for the commercial market, so they tend to be designed for heavy use and continuous operation.

-It's not true that all edge sealers are inferior in build quality to chamber sealers.
-There are many edge sealers built to commercial specifications that are also designed for continuous operation (such as the VacMaster Pro 360 above).
-But edge sealers sold to the consumer market--those that cost less than $150 or so--are mostly plastic on the outside and the inside; they are not built to last more than a few years, and cannot do more than a few seals without a cool down period.
+Not all edge sealers are inferior in build quality to chamber sealers.
+Many edge sealers are built to commercial specifications (such as the VacMaster Pro 360 above).
+But edge sealers sold to the consumer market--those that cost less than $150 or so--are mostly plastic on the outside and the inside; they are not built to last more than a few years, and cannot do more than a few seals without needing a cool down period.

-There are a handful of new chamber sealers on the market today built for the consumer market.
+There are some new chamber sealers on the market today built for the consumer market.
 Some of them weigh under 20 pounds (compare this to a VacMaster VP210, one of our recommended sealers below, which weighs 72 pounds).

 Will these lighter, less robust chamber sealers last?
 We don't know yet.
 But we think that for the home market, they're probably a great choice (more on this in a minute).